SauravKum2603/zepto-SQL-data-analysis-project/README.md

 This project replicates the actual workflows of a Data Analyst, from raw data ingestion to business-focused insights that drive decision-making.

-🎯 Who Is This For?

-Aspiring Data Analysts building portfolio projects for interviews & LinkedIn

-SQL learners seeking hands-on practice with real data

-Professionals preparing for retail, e-commerce, or product analytics roles

 📌 Project Objectives

 Simulating a real e-commerce analytics environment to: